10 Dec 2020

 Participants will reflect on their own experience and examine how well their teams are doing in fostering the D&I culture.

 Some of you may have attended training on the definition of diversity and Iiclusion, unconscious bias, business case, and so on but how effective are you exercising your knowledge and how much change have you contributed to your team and your organisation?

 In this workshop, you will reflect on your own experience and apply your knowledge in your own job role.
 You will examine how well you and your team are doing in fostering the D&I culture.
 You will also learn specific behaviours, languages, and skills to be successful in shaping an inclusive workplace.

 - Workshop Delivery in Mandarin and slides in English

 - Dynamics of building a stronger D&I culture

 - D&I representatives

 - Resource Group Representatives

-A graduate of the University of Michigan, Ann Arbor, Michael holds a Bachelor Degree of Arts in Psychology.
+A graduate of the University of Michigan, Ann Arbor, Michael holds a Bachelor Degree of Arts in Psychology, and he completed his Master of Public Health at the Chinese University of Hong Kong.
 He is native in Cantonese and fluent in English and Mandarin.